rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 ## Known Issues

-1. The joystick sprites appear at the bottom left of the screen but the actual joystick is functional at the top top left of the screen.
-So to make the player sprite move, click-hold and move the cursor at the top left side of the screen.
+1. The joystick sprites appear at the bottom left of the screen but the actual joystick is functional at the top-left of the screen.
+So to make the player sprite move, click-hold and move the cursor at the top-left side of the screen.
 Experiment to find the exact location.

-2. The joystick movement is vertically inverted to suit flight simulator type games, but no other games.
+2. The joystick movement is vertically inverted to suit flight simulator type games, but not other games.

 If you can provide solutions for the issues above, please [post them here] ().